This Cedar Bay Planked Salmon On Roasted Eggplant With Greens And Root Veggie Chips recipe was created special for this occasion.

 Cedar Bay Grilling Company is an award-winning producer of frozen salmon products located in Nova Scotia, Canada.
 The company’s Cedar Planked Atlantic Salmon products are easy to prepare and great for all lifestyles and tastes.
-They are available in Canada, Unites States and United Kingdom.
+They are available in Canada, United States, and the United Kingdom.

-If you are interested to buy their products, they are available at: Kroger, Publix, Hannaford, Safeway, Albertsons, Fred Meyer, Ralph’s, Giant, Giant eagle, Stop n Shop, Roche Bros, Festivals.
+If you are interested in buying their products, they are available at Kroger, Publix, Hannaford, Safeway, Albertsons, Fred Meyer, Ralph’s, Giant, Giant Eagle, Stop n Shop, Roche Bros, Festivals.
 Here is a map to check the stores in your area for US or Canada.

 I love fish and I love salmon, so this challenge was a good fit for my blog and what I believe in.

 A few words about Cedar Planked Atlantic Salmon: